Saturday was a good day.

 But this is a food blog and I digress.

-This Korean Barbecue Bowl is inspired by a dish at one of my favorite Portland restaurants, Laughing Planet.
+This vegan Korean Barbecue Bowl is inspired by a dish at one of my favorite Portland restaurants, Laughing Planet.
 I have been craving this meal ever since a friend brought it over shortly after our return home from the hospital.
 I should say, I know nothing about Korean Barbecue and therefore cannot speak of the authenticity of this dish.
-I did, however, manage for it to resemble Laughing Planet’s Korean Barbecue bowl and authentic or not, it makes one delicious, healthy, and hearty meal.
+I did, however, manage for it to resemble Laughing Planet’s vegan Korean Barbecue bowl and authentic or not, it makes one delicious, healthy, and hearty meal.

 - 1 cup cooked brown rice